All Products

 REVOKE Download ON {Table|Resource|Function|Instance} <object_name> FROM ROLE <role_name>;

-The following example shows how to revoke the permission to download data from a specific table from the `Worker` role.
+Revoke the permission to download data from the sale_detail table from the Worker role.

 USE test_project_a;